Gambling & Taxes (U.S. income tax)

 - Net wins are taxable, but you can't deduct net losses.

-gamble.
-So it's understandable that this part of the code
+understandable that this part of the code isn't perfectly fair.

-only if you itemize.
-(For an explanation of
+if you itemize.
+(For an explanation of "itemizing", see

 - Gambling losses can't be

-lose $1000 a year for three years by playing slots, then in Year
+$1000 a year for three years by playing slots, then in Year 4 you

-win, and never get any credit for your $3000 in losses for the
+and never get any credit for your $3000 in losses for the previous